kenatiod/MUT/Understanding Machine Understanding.md

 Bassam clapped his hands together, "I see the implications now!
 It's not just about scaling up the language models, but about finding ways to ground them in embodied, multi-modal experience.
 The Helen Keller example makes it clear why that's so important."

 He continued, "It'll be a challenge to translate those insights into concrete tests and benchmarks, but I'm excited to try.
 Probing for genuine symbol grounding could be a key piece of testing understanding.
 Thanks for sharing that perspective, Anh!"

-Anh smiled back at him, "Thank you for the great discussion, Bassam!
-I'm glad the Helen Keller story resonated.
-Her experience really drives home why grounding and embodiment matter so much for meaning and understanding."

 Anh looked at both Bassam and CASPAR and said, "As we work on developing the tests, I think we should keep coming back to examples like hers.
 They can help anchor our thinking and keep us focused on assessing the deeper conceptual capabilities that true understanding requires."